tymyrddin/purple/source/docs/distribution-networks/observable-semantics/database-and-transactions/database-transaction-logs.md

 date that counts, points to a copy deleted to prevent exactly that comparison.

-The work-order lifecycle alone keeps a steady stream of inserts and updates flowing, so a single transaction is unremarkable and the signal is a change with no business process around it.
+The work-order lifecycle alone keeps a steady stream of inserts and updates flowing, so a single transaction is unremarkable, and it is the change with no business process behind it that does not belong.

 *Last updated: 13 July 2026*